Actor Zhu Houren's son Joel Choo leaves Mediacorp

 He added: “Dad... wants to be a sensible old man.”

-Both their Instagram accounts were flooded with well wishes from their actor friends, such as Xiang Yun, Chantelle Ng and Chew Chor Meng.
+Both their Instagram accounts were flooded with good wishes from their actor friends, such as Xiang Yun, Chantalle Ng and Chew Chor Meng.